The rampart-lmdb module

 Where:

-• dbase is a dbi object returned from openDb or a String, the name of the database to be dropped.
+• dbase is a dbi object returned from openDb, a null (to select the defaut database) or a String, the name of the database to be dropped.

 To drop the default database, pass an empty string or null: lmdb.drop(null);.